doars/doars/packages/doars/README.md

 - `{string} onDirectiveName = 'on'` The name of the on directive.
 - `{string} referenceDirectiveName = 'reference'` The name of the reference directive.
 - `{string} selectDirectiveName = 'select'` The name of the select directive.
+- `{string} selectFromElementDirectiveName = 'select'` The name of the select from element directive.
 - `{string} showDirectiveName = 'show'` The name of the show directive.
 - `{string} stateDirectiveName = 'state'` The name of the state directive.
 - `{string} syncDirectiveName = 'sync'` The name of the sync directive.